olzhas-tolegen/ml-model-selection-and-error-analysis/01-model-benchmarking-and-error-analysis/README.md

 - Communication of results for technical and non-technical stakeholders

 ## Project Use

-This repository is intended to be reviewed as a portfolio artifact.
-The strongest review path is:

 1. Read this root `README.md`
 2. Open `portfolio-summary.md`